JosephineConnelly/thesis_josephine/content/textfile.md

    Botanical name: Glycine max (L. Merr.)
    Common name: Soybean, Soya bean

-*biotic and abiotic adaptions*

 *Glycine max* is a short day plant of the family *Fabaceae* also known as a Legume, it is one of the plant families that has a symbiosis with bacteria in nodes in the roots which fixate Nitrogen.
 Autogamous
 *Glycine max* 2n=40 chromosome the genus and polyploidy interesting in speciation or becoming the genus glycine.

+**biotic and abiotic adaptions**

-*traits where soy is or is not adapted to or relevant to NWE climate* for a rapidly changing climate, or de novo adaptation of crops to expand cultivation ranges. selection of suitable germplasm with phenotypic data to increase germplasm utilization [@haupt20]
+**traits where soy is or is not adapted to or relevant to NWE climate**

+for a rapidly changing climate, or de novo adaptation of crops to expand cultivation ranges. selection of suitable germplasm with phenotypic data to increase germplasm utilization [@haupt20]

-*the change in climate as ex seen in the CCA paper*
+**the change in climate as ex seen in the CCA paper**

 ## Soy agronomy  300 [ ] draft1

 *transition?*

-*Is there a need for more detail on how big soy is in the world?*
+*Is there a need for more detail on how big soy is in the world?* Alot of the introduction should actually maybe be here.

 Soybean is the main source of plant protein and oil in the world, worldwide production in 2020 was 353.46 million tons.
 In The European Union in the same year 2.69 million tons were produced, and only 2560 tonnes in Northern Europe [@fao23].
 One fifth of the soybean produced is used for human consumption.
 The oil is the main source for cooking oil in the world and the      [@fang22]